 - Recorded observations of group or individual activities -- There will be in place comprehensive documentation systems that will allow for the recording of additional anecdotal evidence of outcomes achieved and progress made.

 - Portfolio assessment -- The construction of a portfolio is the selection and aggregation by individuals of evidence of their own achievement of particular skills (which may include soft skills).
 Portfolios may be paper-based or electronic.
 Compilation will begin in the first year of the program.

-- Assessment of Soft Skills -- for purposes of this program, Soft Skills are defined skills as intra- and inter-personal (socio-emotional) skills, essential for personal development, social participation and workplace success.
-They include skills will include:
+- Assessment of Soft Skills -- for purposes of this program, Soft Skills are defined as intra- and inter-personal (socio-emotional) skills, essential for personal development, social participation and workplace success.
+These skills will include: